RICS Level 2 and 3 Home Surveys – Know what you’re buying before you move in

 A surveyor has to ensure they’re safe so can’t put themselves in dangerous situations.
 They also aren’t qualified to test and check the electric, gas and heating installations.

-So you will get some reasonable caveats in a survey.
+So you will get some reasonable caveats in a survey, however, a home survey is invaluable to tell you all about the property you’re buying.

-You can have the electric, gas, oil and heating installations tested and checked by a qualified engineer in our Level 3 MAX Report.
+You can have the electric, gas, oil and heating installations tested and checked by a qualified engineers by adding them as EXTRAS.
 The findings and certificates are included in your report.

 Yes photos are included in your Level 2 and 3 Reports.